toddcf/code-snippets/javascript/objects/functions/methods/bind.md

 `bind()` is similar to [call](https://github.com/toddcf/code-snippets/blob/master/javascript/objects/functions/methods/call.md), but allows you to set the "this" variable explicitly.

 BUT it does not immediately call the function.
-Instead, it generates a copy of that function so that you can store it somewhere.
+Instead, it generates a copy of that function, which you can store in a variable.

 ## Example 1